Before you start, remember:

 The land is classified as low risk.

 Consider making the landowners/occupiers aware if spread increases.
 It would be in their interests to take action as part of a contingency plan if necessary.

-The land is certified as high risk!
+as high risk!

 Immediate action to remove the weed from this area and control its spread must be taken by the landowner.